 is the subsystem name (for example,

 is a platform-dependent MEX-file extension (see

 The generated S-function code uses Configuration Parameters > Hardware Implementation parameter values that match the host system on which the function was built.
 When you use the S-function in a model for code generation, make sure that these parameter values for the model match the parameter values of the S-function.

 A generated S-Function block can inherit its sample time from the model in which it is placed if certain criteria are met.
 Conditions that govern sample time propagation for both Model blocks and generated S-Function blocks are described in Referenced Model Sample Times and S-Functions That Specify Sample Time Inheritance Rules.

-time independent.
-If the model is unable to inherit sample times, this
+sample time independent.
+If the model is unable to inherit sample times,

 information about this option, see Periodic sample time constraint.

-The table shows the possible combinations of top-level model solver types as these types relate to whether the model has discrete or continuous sample times and solver types for generated S-functions.
+The table shows the possible combinations of top model solver types as these types relate to whether the model has discrete or continuous sample times and solver types for generated S-functions.

 |Model Configuration Parameters: Top-level model configuration|

 |Sample Times||Solver Options, Type: Variable-step||Solver Options, Type: Fixed-step|